How to Find Trending Topics: Free and Paid Tools

 Relevancy: Trend Hunter allows you to sort by category and the topics in each category seem fairly relevant.

 Thoroughness: It uses AI and machine learning to scrape the internet for topics, so there is a wide range of trends.

 Data reliability: Perhaps the biggest issue with Trend Hunter is data reliability.
 First, topics added to the database are very recent.
 Many of them were first discovered by AI days ago, which makes it difficult to predict whether that topic is a fad that will quickly dissipate or a promising trend that will continue to grow in popularity for the next several years.

 Additionally, a trend's status is determined purely based on the Trend Hunter audience's engagement with that topic.
 Unfortunately, this is a very small sample size, and the audience likely isn't from your industry.
 So it's difficult to accurately assess your target market's interest in that trend based on this data.

-Google Trends is a free research tool that allows you to search for any specific keyword, and it will give you trend data like:
+Google Trends is a free tool that allows you to get trend data on any keyword, including: